 Are you considering homeschooling your child?
 You can do it!
 As you get started, it’s important to make sure you comply with the education laws where you live.
 This page helps you understand how to homeschool legally in Illinois—step by step.

-When your child has his or her 6th birthday, you must start obeying the compulsory attendance law.
+If your child is 6 or older by September 1st, you must start obeying the compulsory attendance law.
 You are exempt from the law once your child turns 17, or graduates from his or her high school program.

 HSLDA believes that a parent-issued diploma and transcript should be sufficient to demonstrate that a child has completed a secondary education.
 However, even if your child is beyond compulsory school attendance age, there may be situations where you would want to continue to follow the requirements of a home education option recognized under Illinois law until your child graduates from high school (filing a home education notice, keeping attendance and other records, etc.).
 These records may be requested in some situations, such as obtaining a driver's license if your child is a minor, enlisting in the military, applying to colleges, or demonstrating eligibility for Social Security benefits.
 If you are a member of HSLDA and would like additional details, please contact us.